BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 MPLS also supports traffic separation and the creation of virtual private networks (VPNs), virtual private LAN services and virtual leased lines.

 One of the most notable benefits of MPLS is that it is not tied to any one protocol or transport medium.
-It supports transport over Internet Protocol (IP), Ethernet, Asynchronous Transfer Mode (ATM) and frame relay; any of these protocols can be used to create an LSP.
-Generalized Multi-Protocol Label Switching (GMPLS) extends MPLS to manage time-division multiplexing (TDM), lambda switching and other classes of switching technologies beyond packet switching.
+It supports transport over IP, Ethernet, asynchronous transfer mode (ATM) and frame relay; any of these protocols can be used to create an LSP.
+Generalized MPLS (GMPLS) extends MPLS to manage time-division multiplexing (TDM), lambda switching and other classes of switching technologies beyond packet switching.